tawk/tawk-wordpress/tawkto/readme.txt

 Note: You will need a free tawk.to account: [Create one for free here!](https://tawk.to/?utm_source=wpdirectory&utm_medium=link&utm_campaign=signup)

 == Changelog ==

+= 0.9.0
+* Add support for Secure Mode

 = 0.8.7 =
 * Fix translation loaded too early warning